 Customization

-Packages can be anything.
-This includes plugins, syntax highlighting customization, menus, and code snippets.
+Packages can be anything, including plugins, syntax highlighting customization, menus, and code snippets.
 In a way, packages can be seen as extensions that are pluggable into Sublime to perform whatever task you want.

 How to set up Sublime Text for Python development

-Step 1: Download Sublime Text and have Python set up on your computer
+Step 1: Download Sublime Text and set up Python on your computer

 You can download Sublime Text at sublimetext.com.
 Once completed, run the .exe file to complete the installation process.